hackclub/hackclub/workshops/memory_game/README.md

 ## Prerequisites

 ![prerequisites](https://cloud-h9glprsfs.vercel.app/0prerequisites.png)
-Basic knowledge of HTML5, CSS3, and JavaScript.
+You should have basic knowledge of HTML5, CSS3, and JavaScript.
 We will use some in-built functions of JavaScript.
 Also, the styling will be as simple as possible.

 ## Setup

 [Repl.it](https://repl.it) is an online code editor.
-There is no need to install anything which makes coding simpler.
+There is no need to install anything, which makes coding simpler.

 Fork the starter repl [here](https://repl.it/@Giridharhackclu/Memory-game-starter#index.html).
 Your development environment will be ready in a few seconds!